 Covered Services include colorectal screenings for determining the presence of precancerous or cancerous conditions and other health problems.
 Screenings are available for adults over 50 or adults under 50 when at high risk for colorectal cancer and in accordance with the recommendations established by the United States Preventive Services task force.
-Please refer to the Preventive Benefits section.
+Please refer to the Preventive Care Benefits section.
+If a polyp is found during a colorectal screening which is not being done as a recommended preventive service, the provider may bill the service as diagnostic rather than preventative, in which case it will be subject to the cost share of a diagnostic service, rather than the zero cost share of a preventative service.